gan-of-culture/sakura-patcher/README.md

 39. Sakura Succubus 7
 40. Sakura Succubus 8
 41. Sakura Succubus 9
+42. Sakura Succubus 10
-42. Sakura Swim Club
+43. Sakura Swim Club
-43. Would you like to run an idol café?
 44. Would you like to run an idol café?
+45. Would you like to run an idol café?
 2
-45. Would you like to run an idol café?
+46. Would you like to run an idol café?
 3